Dr. Dionne McLaughlin is an Associate Professor and the Director of the Master of School Administration program at Fayetteville State University.

 Conducted ethnography of Latino youth at Cambridge Rindge and Latin School and program evaluation of AHORA, Concilio Hispano's youth enrichment/drop-out prevention program.

-Effective teachers of African American and Latino high school students, the Principalship – making effective leadership decisions, and utilizing Critical Race Theory to examine the racial context of schools, and African American and Latino students’ counterstories.
+Effective teachers of African American and Latino high school students, the Principalship - making effective leadership decisions, utilizing Critical Race Theory to examine the racial context of schools, and African American and Latino students' counterstories and Blacks in Latin America.